-As with all manufacturing processes, the way you design your component impacts your overall costs, lead times, and quality consistency.
-Follow these roll forming design tips to avoid the common pitfalls of custom tooling and forming.
+As with all manufacturing processes, careful design of your component impacts your overall costs, lead times, and quality performance.
+Follow these tips to avoid the common pitfalls of designing custom roll form parts.

 Durability.
 Flexibility.
 Cost-effectiveness.
 Adaptability for a variety of industrial and commercial applications.
 You’ve probably wondered at some point how hot forming and cold forming compare in these categories.